 The fire lily is a rare flower in Asia because of overharvesting for medicinal purposes.
 Cultivating it is fraught with problems, so people rely on the wild population.
 But the demand rate is higher than what is naturally sustainable.
 As a result, local extinction is a looming possibility.

 Juliet roses or Julie roses are a type of hybrid tea rose.
 We also call them sweet Juliet or double pink David Austin roses.
 Their colors range from peach and pink to apricot hues.
 The Juliet rose is relatively large with fully double petals packed closely.
 David Austin created and named the hybrid after the famous Shakespeare's Romeo and Juliet heroine.

 The Juliet rose tree grows taller than regular rose shrubs and spreads to about 3 feet.
 It is a repeat flowering plant that produces several rose flushes from late spring to early winter.
 As the tree ages, the roses change fragrance.
 It starts with a fresh tea fragrance and gets citrusy later on.

 The Juliet rose is the rarest rose in the world, not just because it is uncommon but because it is a cultivar.
-Therefore, you could call it a human-made species, and is rare in the wild.
+Therefore, you could call it a human-made species and it is rare in the wild.
 It is speculated that it took 15 years and 5 million dollars for the rose breeder to develop the Juliet rose.